Bea-coder/Azure-Optimizing-an-ML-Pipeline-in-Azure/README.md

 [//]:<**What are the benefits of the early stopping policy you chose?**>

 ## AutoML
-Automated machine learning (AutoML) is the process of automating produce and compare dozens of models.
-It help us to accelerate the time that takes to get production-ready machine learning models.
-For AutoML, we only need to provide the task that can be either Classification, Regression, or Forecast and the target metric.
-We use Classification as a task and accuracy as the target metric.
+Automated machine learning is a tool that help us in the process of producing and comparing dozens of models for the same experiment.
+Thus, it help us to accelerate the time that it takes to get the right model.
+For AutoML, we only need to provide the task that we need to perform.
+It can be either Classification, Regression, or Forecast and choosing the target metric to be optimized.
+In this example, we use Classification and accuracy as the target metric.

 The best model was a **VotingEnsemble** model.
 Automated machine learning supports ensemble models which are the combination of multiple models.
 AutoML gives the ability to use two methods for making the ensembles: voting and stacking ensembles.
 The Voting scheme predicts based on the weighted average of predicted class probabilities.